DawarAlvi/guides/General/README.md

-## Adding SSH key to git
+## Adding SSH key to GitHub

 Open terminal in .ssh/ and run
 `ssh-keygen -b 4096 -t rsa`

-Create new SSH key from account settings -> SSH and GPG Keys paste in the contents of id_rsa.pub file
+In GitHub create new SSH key from account settings -> SSH and GPG Keys paste in the contents of id_rsa.pub file